10 Facts About The Ringneck Snake (USA)

 In the northern ring-necked snake, which stretches from northern Florida to Ontario, the ring is white/cream coloured and completely unbroken.
 In the equally common Mississippi ring-necked snake, the ring is much thinner and sometimes broken.
 The southern ring-neck found in Florida often has gaps in the middle, while the Florida keys version (very rare) has only an extremely faint ring.

-The ring is the only distinguishing feature of this species.
-Its black colouring could easily be mistaken for a mud snake or an eastern racer (as happened at Splash Mountain).
-Ring-necked snakes have no noticeable patterns, and are either a solid black, dark grey, or very dark blue.
+From above, ring-necked snakes have no noticeable patterns, and are either a solid black, dark grey, or very dark blue.
 Their belly is more interesting, with solid red colour blocks.
-Watch out for internet pictures such as these: the colours are ultra saturated and make the species look more vibrant than it really is.
+Be wary of some internet pictures; the colours are often ultra-saturated and make the species look more vibrant than it really is.

 7 Vanishes in July and August